8 Warning Signs You Need a New Roof

-Evidence that you need to repair or replace your roof is sometimes subtle and happens over time.
+Evidence that you need to replace your roof is sometimes subtle and happens over time.

 One thing is certain: if you wait until your ceiling starts to turn weird colors or there’s water dripping on your head, you’ve waited too long.
 By the time roof damage shows itself inside your home, you’ve missed your chance to simply replace your roof.
 Now you’re going to need to fix the rest of your house, too.

-How do you know if you need a new roof?
-5 things to consider
+How to tell if you need a new roof: 8 things to consider

 Gutters play a significant role in keeping water off of your roof and preventing moisture damage to your home.
-Your roof sheds rainwater to the gutters, so looking closely at your gutters can give you some insight into the health of your roof.
+It’s important to keep gutters clear of obstructions, so we recommend cleaning them at least twice per year.

-When cleaning the gutters (at least twice per year) look for asphalt granules or pieces of roofing material.
-This could indicate a deteriorating roof.
+When cleaning your gutters, look out for shingle granules or pieces of roofing material, as this could indicate a deteriorating roof.

 Flashing, with the help of underlayment, keeps water from getting underneath your shingles.